S1eepyOne/ai-password-guesser/README.md

    - Open your web browser
    - Go to: http://localhost:3000
    - That's it!
 You're ready to try guessing passwords
+   - To end the server simply kill the terminal by pressing the Trash Can

 ### Troubleshooting
 - If you see "npm not found": Close VS Code and restart your computer